rubbish001/Co-Fix3d/README.md

 # Co-Fix3d & Co-Fusion & Co-Stream

+welcome to replicate my experiment if you have GPUs available.
+I used 4 NVIDIA 4090 GPUs, and I estimate that using 8 GPUs would yield even better results.

 LiDAR-Based 3D Object detection 1st on nuScenes data

 Co-Fix3d mutil-mode rank 55th on the leader